defrein/mugu-bot/readme.md

-# Discord XP Pet Bot
+# Discord Pet Bot

-Level up your virtual pet by coding, journaling, and committing to GitHub! 🐾
+Level up your virtual pet by solving (idk yet), journaling, and committing to GitHub! 🐾

 ## Commands